 For many applications, it is necessary to compare coordinates of a point determined at different epochs or to refer coordinates to a reference epoch different from the central epoch of observations.
 Within the same reference frame, this can be achieved by

 where and are the reference epoch and the central epoch of measurement, respectively, and and are the position and velocity vectors given in the relevant ITRF.
+9 (The reference frame also includes the constant velocities of the reference points.)

 Problem 5: What are the mathematical shapes of the solid Earth that are related to the main phases in the development of geodesy since its beginning and what are the main parameters of these shapes that were the focus of research/observations in these phases?